-A secondary role the Counseling Services Center plays is that of a training center for graduate students in the Counseling & Psychological Services Department.
+A secondary role the Counseling Services Center plays is that of a training center for graduate students in the counseling and psychological services department.
 It provides a supervised counseling experience and training for selected graduate assistants, practicum students, and interns.

 The staff of the Counseling Services Center is committed to the concept of community.
 It values the richness of human experience that various cultures bring to our campus and is, therefore, committed to creating a climate that is inclusive and hospitable for under-represented groups including students who are people of color, gay, lesbian, bisexual, transgendered, and persons with disabilities.

-The Disability Services Office, 226 Hewitt Union, provides appropriate and reasonable accommodations to any student with a documented physical, psychological, emotional, or learning disability.
+The Disability Services Office, 155 Marano Campus Center, provides appropriate and reasonable accommodations to any student with a documented physical, psychological, emotional, or learning disability.
 These support services are mandated by the Rehabilitation Act of 1973 (Section 504) and the Americans with Disabilities Act (ADA) of 1990.

 In order to receive accommodations, students must be "otherwise qualified," self-identify as a person with a disability, provide appropriate documentation from a qualified professional, and request accommodations.
 Once these steps are completed, students with disabilities become eligible for a wide range of possible accommodations.
 "Typical" accommodations might include: special classroom seating, note-taking assistance, readers of scribes, extended time for resting, a distraction-free location for testing, relocation of a course to an accessible site, interpreter services, or auxiliary aids.
 Some students may benefit from supplemental advising or access to priority registration.
 Specific accommodations are dependent upon documentation.